Connie Smith: 1973–1979: Record label switches, pop music incorporation and semi-retirement

 In 1973, RCA promised to give Smith a better royalty and more creative control if she renewed her contract.
 In an updated contract, these terms were not met.
 Upon hiring a lawyer, she left RCA and was offered a contract by Columbia Records.
-In 1973, Smith signed a new recording contract with Columbia Records.
+In 1973, Smith signed a new recording contract with Columbia.
 The label gave her more creative control, including the opportunity to record one gospel album per year.
 At Columbia, she met with Clive Davis, who agreed to produce her work, but the label dismissed Davis before they could work together.
 Instead, producer Billy Sherrill chose to work with Smith.
 A disagreement about religion, though, ended the pairing before it began.
 She started recording alongside producer George Richey, who recently had success writing material for George Jones and Tammy Wynette.

 At Columbia, Smith was pressured into recording with more pop production than before.
 "From Day One at the new label, even more than before, it was a constant tussle, because I just am who I am," recalled Smith.
 She remained active in song selection and the recording process.
 Smith's first Columbia LP titled A Lady Named Smith (1973) included pop production such as string instrumentation and overdubbed background vocals.
 The LP reached number 31 on the Billboard country albums chart.
 Richey agreed to release "Ain't Love a Good Thing" as her first Columbia single.
 Instead, the Richey-Smith co-written song "You've Got Me (Right Where You Want Me)" proved to be the first label single.
 The decision disappointed Smith enough that she chose to end their professional relationship.
 The last Richey-produced project was Smith's first Columbia gospel LP, titled God Is Abundant.
 The album of religious material climbed to number 20 on the Billboard country albums chart.

 Smith performed on the Grand Ole Opry with her daughter on her arm, 1974.